License GuideSOC 19-4042

 Read more

-When you take the registered sanitarian exam, expect two parts.
-The national section tests your core knowledge of sanitation principles and practices.
-The state-law section covers regulations specific to your state.
+You'll face two parts on your registered sanitarian exam.
+The national section covers core sanitation principles and practices.
+The state-law section tests your knowledge of local regulations specific to where you're applying.
 Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
-You'll likely test at a local center rather than on paper.
-Your score depends on both sections, and you need to pass both to earn your license.
-Check your state's board for exact passing scores and retake policies.
+You'll typically need to score in the 70 to 80 percent range to pass, though this varies by state.
+Check your state board's website for exact passing scores and exam dates.

 Renewal